 |Home > Seminars > X >|

 Solage’s Fumeux fume is a much celebrated three-voice rondeaux about a Parisian literary coterie known as the Society of Fumeurs, or ‘smokers’.
 The name has been variously explained as meaning the ‘originals’ or the ‘eccentrics’, as deriving from the name of their supposed founder, the mysterious ‘Jean Fumeux’, or perhaps as referring to their use of hashish.
-It appears that this group were, like many other would-be bohemians, notorious for their arrogance and ostentaciousness.
+It appears that this group were, like many other would-be bohemians, notorious for their ostentacious behaviour or arrogance.
 The poet Eustace Deschamps (c.1346–c.1406) was one of the group’s leading members, and one interpretation makes him the smoker of the poem.
-Since he presents himself in his poetry as the group’s ‘emperor’ and identifies himself as a nephew and a follower of the undeniably great composer and poet Guillaume de Machaut (c.1300–77), he would seem to have been a ready target for satire.
-Needless to say, the song long predates the arrival of tabacco from North America.
+Since he presents himself in his poetry as the group’s ‘emperor’ and identifies himself as a nephew and as a follower of the great composer and poet Guillaume de Machaut (c.1300–77), he would seem to have been a ready target for satire.
+Needless to say, this song long predates the arrival of tabacco from North America.
 Hashish or something eastern have been mooted as alternative possibilities, but the text may refer to metaphorical rather than actual smoking.

 Solage was active in Paris between 1370 and 1390, enjoyed a close relationship with the court of Jean, duc de Berry (1340–1416), and ran a music school.
 The song is remarkable in many ways: the text is very short, but the composition is unusually long and full of chromaticisms, inviting the singer and the audience to lose themselves in its meandering twists and turns; the voices are also concentrated in an unusually low range for this period, evoking the moodiness and torpor suggested by the text: